DevSkyOne/OpenGPT/README.md

 ### Features

-Interact with ChatGPT-4 by simply mentioning the bot using @OpenGPT or replying to a recent message from the bot.
+Interact with ChatGPT by simply mentioning the bot using @OpenGPT or replying to a recent message from the bot.
 Accessible and user-friendly, with a daily limit of 100 Credits (equivalent to ~10 cents) per user to manage API costs.

 Invite the official bot to your server with ease using this link: [Official discord bot invite](https://discord.com/api/oauth2/authorize?client_id=646411900267135004&permissions=274877975552&scope=bot%20applications.commands)